algorandfoundation/liquid-auth/.decisions/5-Persistent-Peer-to-Peer.md

 broker.add([...manyOtherServices])
 ```

+# Actionable Items

-## Solutions:
+## Refactor (TBD):

-### 1. Current Solution

 > [!Note]
 > By refactoring slightly, we could achieve a similar result

-TLDR: Sometimes the best solution is no solution!
+TLDR: Sometimes the best solution is the one with the least number of changes

-Avoids the problem by restricting to direct negotiation at the origin service using QRCodes to pass unique requestIds
+Avoids the problem by restricting to direct negotiation at the origin service using QRCodes to pass unique requestIds.
+Once the user receives the credentialId of the passkey,
+they can then request it again from their client over the Hybrid transport.
 This requires a trusted execution environment such as the Browser and Liquid Auth Service to avoid
 [phishing attempts](https://danielfett.de/2025/03/10/cross-device-session-fixation/)

-If we simply request the passkey from the hybrid transport at the time of signing, we could then safely renegotiate.
+Requesting the passkey from the hybrid transport at the time of signing will allow us to safely renegotiate.
-To the end user this would be most likely seamless.
+(To the end user this would be most likely seamless).

 #### Pros: